armaanlalani/Garbage-Sorter/README.md

 Our rasberry pi device contains the python file camera_rec.py and pretrained weights for VGG16 to perform image classification on garbage.
 It also includes code to run the pi camera module v2 so that it can take photos and pass it through the classification model.
 As such, running `python camera_rec.py` on the raspberry pi with the camera module enabled will load the model weights and pass signals to the arduino which allows us to sort garbage automatically!

+The code programmed onto our Arduino Mega that controls our servo motors can be found in the `arduino-code` folder, within `servo-setup.ino`.

 Link to the DevPost for an overview of our project: https://devpost.com/software/makeuoft-mans